junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

   - **Using an unsterilized needle or syringe** (or any instrument that pierces or cuts the skin).

   - **Pregnancy**, birth or breastfeeding, which can pass HIV to a baby if the mother is infected.
-(See p.
-398 for information on preventing HIV from spreading this way.)
+(See [page 398](#page-398) for information on preventing HIV from spreading this way.)

   - **Blood transfusions**, if the blood has not been tested to be sure it is free from HIV.

 **HIV is not spread through everyday contact** such as shaking hands, hugging, kissing, or living, playing, sleeping, or eating together.
 Also, it is not spread by food, water, insects, toilet seats, or communion cups.
-Caring for someone with HIV or AIDS is safe if you follow the advice on p.
-401.
+Caring for someone with HIV or AIDS is safe if you follow the advice on [page 401](#page-401).

 _IMPORTANT:_ **Someone who looks and feels completely healthy can have, and spread, HIV.** It may take years after the virus enters the body for the first signs of illness to appear.
 The only way to know for sure whether or not you have HIV is to get an HIV test.
 These tests are available at many health centers at low or no cost.